ezavada/hexgrid/README.md

 - GUI for selecting YAML configuration files and output locations
 - Configurable grid size (rows and columns)
 - Support for different item types with percentages, styles, and colors
+- Multiple output formats: SVG and PDF
 - SVG output with proper staggered hexagon grid layout (no overlapping)
-- HTML page with embedded SVG, scrolling, and item legend
+- HTML page with embedded SVG, scrolling, and item legend (SVG mode)
+- PDF output with embedded legend (PDF mode)
 - Two item styles: "fill" (colored hexagon) and "dot" (colored dot in center with black outline)
 - Configurable default background color for empty cells and dot-style items